codespaces-examples/node/README.md

 ## What's Included

-This is an opinionated environment that should be ready to use as a day-to-day development envrionment.
+This is an opinionated environment that should be ready to use as a day-to-day development environment.
 It comes with the following (opinionated!) software choices:

 ### JavaScript Tools